craigfrancis/php-allow-null-rfc/readme.md

 ## Decision Process

-Does the function parameter work with `NULL` in the same way that it would if an empty string is provided, e.g.
+Does the parameter work with `NULL`, in the same way that it would if an empty string is provided? e.g.

 - `preg_match()` should continue to deprecate `NULL` for `$pattern`, whereas `$subject` should accept `NULL`.
 - `hash_file()` should continue to deprecate `NULL` for the `$filename`.